-Our Pre-KG classes follow the International Baccalaureate Primary Years Programme (IBPYP) alongside the UK's Early Years Foundation Stage framework (EYFS), which continues seamlessly into KG1 and KG2 and the primary school grades 1-5.
-There is a greater focus on the importance of learning through play and a commitment to structured, purposeful inquiry, as it underpins all development and learning for young children.
-The classrooms contain different spaces for quiet and active play as well as access to the outdoor play area.
+In our Pre-KG classes, we integrate the International Baccalaureate Primary Years Programme (IBPYP) with the UK's Early Years Foundation Stage framework (EYFS), ensuring a seamless transition into KG1, KG2, and primary grades 1-5.
+Emphasizing the significance of play-based learning, we maintain a structured approach to inquiry that supports holistic development and learning in young children.
+Our classrooms are designed to accommodate both quiet and active play, with access to outdoor play areas.

-We offer a child centred programme in which the needs, abilities and interests of each child are met.
-Our KG curriculum does not concentrate solely on academic development, but also on the physical, emotional and social development of children.
-Teachers are required to adhere to the principles of developmentally appropriate practice, which allows children to follow their own interests amongst various purposeful and stimulating activities within their learning environment.
-This choice empowers children to take responsibility for their learning, as well as allowing them to work independently and collaboratively.
+Our curriculum prioritizes child-centered learning, tailored to meet the unique needs, abilities, and interests of each child.
+In addition to academic growth, our KG curriculum places equal emphasis on physical, emotional, and social development.
+Teachers adhere to the principles of developmentally appropriate practice, fostering an environment where children can explore their interests through purposeful and engaging activities.
+This approach encourages children to take ownership of their learning, fostering independence and collaborative skills.

-Students' progress and attainment is benchmarked using the Early Years Foundation Stage framework.
+Students' progress and attainment are benchmarked using the Early Years Foundation Stage framework.
 The learning objectives are categorized into the following learning areas:

-- Personal, social and emotional development
+- Personal, social, and emotional development

 - Communication language and literacy

 - Mathematical development

 - Knowledge and understanding of the world

 - Physical development

 - Creative development (Expressive arts and design)